CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 * (DONE) Simulating the unit-disk maximum independent set (UD-MIS) problem using classical simulated annealing.
 * (DONE) Finding a better annealing schedule to arrive at solutions to the problem quicker.
 * (DONE) Simulating the same problem but using quantum annealing.
-* (QUEUE) Comparing the classical and quantum methods.
+* (DONE) Comparing the classical and quantum methods.
 * (DONE) Solving a real-world problem involving cell phone tower placement in Gotham City.

 ## Further Challenges:
-* (QUEUE) Comparing the methods used to solve the UD-MIS problem.
+* (DONE) Comparing the methods used to solve the UD-MIS problem.
 * (DONE) Benchmarking other quantum and classical optimization methods to solve your UD-MIS problems.
-* (QUEUE) Demonstrating how other problems can be mapped to UD-MIS and solving said problems.
+* (DONE) Demonstrating how other problems can be mapped to UD-MIS and solving said problems.
 * (DONE) Solving the problem with real quantum hardware.

 ## Business Application